-From time to time like you may like to take them out to show visitors.
+From time to time you may like to take them out to show visitors.
 When you do you could ask your guests to take care with them.

-If your documents and letters are particularly old then you could ask your them to wear latex gloves.
+If your documents and letters are particularly old then you could ask them to wear latex gloves.

 Your guests will appreciate seeing such old documents and will not mind wearing a pair of gloves.